← Environmental Law Center← Centro de Derecho Ambiental

 The legal opinion must be attached to the consultation.

-“Secondly, in accordance with numeral 4 of our Organic Law and in view of the degree of autonomy that the law of the Constitution (values, principles, and norms) recognizes and guarantees to state universities (constitutional numeral 84), the competent organs of these public entities to consult the Advisory Body are their rectors and the university councils, since, as is well known, the binding nature of our opinions in relation to them operates when they have voluntarily submitted to our competence, a decision that can only be adopted by the aforementioned university organs, in view of the fact that an essential aspect of the organization and functioning of public universities is at stake.”
-In dealing with the subject matter assigned to the Ministries, the head is the respective Minister or, failing that, the Vice-Minister.
-Excepted, however, are cases in which competences have been ‘deconcentrated’ (desconcentradas) by law.
-Thus, the hierarchical superior of the deconcentrated organ may consult the opinion of the Procuraduría regarding the deconcentrated competence.
-It is appropriate to recall that deconcentration is a technique for the distribution of competences, which occurs in favor of organs of the same legal entity or of the same organ, whereby a lower organ is attributed an exclusive competence, to exercise it as its own, in its own name and under its own responsibility.
-This breaks the fundamental principle in matters of organization: the principle of hierarchy.
+"Secondly, in accordance with numeral 4 of our Organic Law and in view of the degree of autonomy that the Law of the Constitution (values, principles, and norms) recognizes and guarantees to state universities (constitutional numeral 84), the competent bodies of these public entities to consult the Advisory Body are their rectors and university councils, since, as is well known, the binding nature of our opinions in relation to them applies when they have voluntarily submitted themselves to our jurisdiction, a decision that can only be adopted by the aforementioned university bodies, given that an essential aspect of the organization and functioning of public universities is at stake."
+In the case of the subject matter assigned to the Ministries, the senior official is the respective Minister or, in his absence, the Vice Minister.
+Excepted, however, are cases where powers have been deconcentrated by law.

-The competence that is deconcentrated is a competence to resolve, to decide on a specific matter determined by the legal system.
+The competence that is deconcentrated is a competence to resolve, to decide on a matter determined by the legal system.

 To receive and process applications and recommend to the Minister the granting of permits for the construction, remodeling, and operation of establishments where fuel service stations, fuel storage tanks, marine stations, service stations for supplying aircraft are located; and to distributors without a fixed point of sale.
 Likewise, to receive and process changes of ownership in these authorizations.